JuliaGuanzon/Quickr_Pickr/README.md

 ---

 ## Technologies
 This application was created using JupyterLab and VS Code, as the main language used was Pandas/Python.
-To be able to run this program, this must be ran using a Git Bash terminal, or VS code.
+To be able to run this program, this must be ran using a Git Bash terminal.

 **Systems**